JuliaQX/QXTools.jl/docs/src/users_guide.md

 # User's Guide

-QXTools generates output files which provide a description of the computations and data required to perform the simulation.
+QXTools generates output files which provide a description of the computations and data required to perform a simulation.
 There are three output files:

 - Parameter file: This YAML file provides informations on the sliced edges and dimensions as well as details of the output amplitudes or sampling method